 The exact cause of lichen sclerosus isn't known.
-However, the condition may be related to a lack of sex hormones in the affected skin or to an overactive immune system.
+An overactive immune system or an imbalance of hormones may play a role.
 Previous skin damage at a particular site on your skin may increase the likelihood of lichen sclerosus at that location.

-Although lichen sclerosus may involve skin around your genitals, it isn't contagious and cannot spread through sexual intercourse.
+Lichen sclerosus isn't contagious and cannot be spread through sexual intercourse.

-Severe lichen sclerosis can make sex extremely painful for women because itching and scarring may narrow the vaginal opening.
+Severe lichen sclerosus can make sex extremely painful for women because itching and scarring may narrow the vaginal opening and affect the ability or desire to have sexual intercourse.
 In addition, blistering may create extremely sensitive skin to the point that any pressure on the area is unbearable.

-Lichen sclerosis may rarely cause similar complications in uncircumcised men, because it causes tightening and thinning of the foreskin.
+Lichen sclerosus may rarely cause tightening and thinning of the foreskin in uncircumcised men.
 This can cause problems during an erection or when urinating.